ArneCL/BlogPosts/flexbox-simple-explainer.md

 Although flexbox is a rather lot to comprehend, it can be broken down into a bunch of questions asked to the layout items.

-This should become clearing in the example afterward.
+Things should become clearing in the example afterward.

 Conversation
 ============